yutayamate/gtk-emacs-theme-like.ahk/README.md

 # gtk-emacs-theme-like.ahk
-This tiny script allows you to use the gtk emacs key theme like bindings on Windows, which is written in AutoHotkey (AHK) language.
+This tiny script allows you to use the gtk-emacs-key-theme like bindings on Windows, which is written in AutoHotkey (AHK) language.
 This script forked from usi3's emacs.ahk.

 ## Supported keybindings
 <table>